How to Write a Query Letter: 3 Paragraphs That Hook a Literary Agent

 We probably should also briefly cover some red flags, or items that will (likely) lead to hard rejections.
 Take note of this list, and be sure your query letter is free of all these items:

 - A query full of typos.
-Mistakes happen, but a query letter littered with grammar mistakes suggests careless writing, and anything that it too much will distract them from the story pitch.
+Mistakes happen, but a query letter littered with grammar mistakes suggests careless writing, and anything that draws an agent’s attention too much will distract them from the story pitch.

 - Misspelling the agent’s name.
-This doesn’t lead to an automatic rejection, but please get this right.
+This doesn’t lead to an automatic rejection, but try to get this right.
 Proofread your query letter!

 - Anything suggesting that you’re the next James Patterson or another big writer, or your series will sell like Harry Potter.
 It hasn’t yet, so don’t state this.